-- Strategies will be put in place in order for the identified pupils to reach their expected outcomes.
-Ongoing teacher assessment strategies are used to determine progress and attainment.
+- Ongoing teacher assessment strategies are used to determine progress and attainment.

-- Regular review meetings are held with the class teacher and Principal to track progress towards outcomes and evaluate interventions.
+- Regular review meetings are held with the class teacher, SENDCo and Principal to track progress towards outcomes and evaluate interventions.

 - Diagnostic marking is used in literacy and maths and provides feedback to pupils.